 |Colors||Yellow, gray, turquoise, plus Pokemon Sword and Shield editions||Gray or Red and Blue Joy-Cons; multiple options available|

-And while the Switch has long been a portable console, it was likely a bit too large for some pockets and pouches.
-So, it makes sense that the Switch Lite (8.2 x 3.6 x 0.6 inches) takes up less space than the Switch (9.4 x 4 x 0.6 inches).
-And at 9.8 ounces, the Switch Lite 30% lighter than the 14.1-ounce Switch.
+While the Switch is hardly difficult to carry around, it's not exactly a console you can easily pop into a pocket.
+So, for people who like to carry a console around with them all the time the Switch Lite (8.2 x 3.6 x 0.6 inches) has the advantage of taking up less space than the Switch (9.4 x 4 x 0.6 inches).
+And at 9.8 ounces, the Switch Lite is 30% lighter than the 14.1-ounce Switch.

-If you get a Switch Lite as a present, but expected a Switch, don't worry: most of the same games play on both.
-The Switch Lite only lacks built-in support for non-handheld games, such as 1-2-Switch.
+If you get a Nintendo Switch Lite as a present, but expected a regular Nintendo Switch, don't worry: most of the same games play on both.
+That means that you'll be able to enjoy top titles such as The Legend of Zelda: Link's Awakening and Super Mario Maker 2 regardless of whether you buy the Switch or Switch Lite.

 Instead, the Switch Lite is one non-detachable brick whose controllers are permanently connected, making it playable in handheld mode only.
 It doesn't work with Nintendo's dock, either.

-Looking for the best battery life possible?
-Nintendo's made your decision a little harder with its latest models.
-The Switch Lite is rated for 3 to 7 hours, which was better than the original Switch (approx. 2.5 to 6.5 hours) from 2017.
+The Switch Lite is rated for 3 to 7 hours, which is better than the original Switch (approx. 2.5 to 6.5 hours) from 2017.

-The $299 Nintendo Switch is not going to break most budgets, but the Switch Lite is definitely going to appeal to the price conscious gamers (as well as the price conscious parents of gamers).
-At $199, the Switch Lite is two-thirds the price of the original, and as we've noted above, there's little that it can't do in terms of playing most games in the Switch library.
+The Switch Lite definitely appeals to price-conscious gamers (as well as the price conscious parents of gamers).
+Going by RRP, at $199, the Switch Lite is two-thirds the price of the original, and as we've noted above, there's little that it can't do in terms of playing most games in the Switch library.
+However, $299 offers more ways to play for the extra $100, so you'll need to weigh which play modes are most important to you.

-As you might guess, the Switch Lite is best for gamers on the go.
+As you might guess, the Nintendo Switch Lite is best for people who want to and will be predominately gaming on the go.
 It's also $100 cheaper, but its $199 price tag is still not something I'd classify as a cheap impulse buy.